Predictive maintenance: definition and examples

-The Industrial Internet of Things (IIoT) and latest advancements in edge computing and analytics as machine learning and artificial intelligence are constantly reshaping the industrial maintenance sector.
+The Industrial Internet of Things (IIoT) and latest advancements in edge computing and analytics as machine learning and artificial intelligence are constantly reshaping the predictive maintenance sector.
 After the glorious leap from reactive and corrective interventions to timely scheduled preventive plans, condition-monitoring data and predictive algorithms, the maintenance professionals are about to integrate another important achievement in their portfolio.
 Prescriptive maintenance is introduced as the “maintenance of the future” and it spans across cognitive analytics and IIoT tools to “prescribe” to the machine a certain behavior, which will lead to its maximized performance.

 Prescriptive maintenance is the expected final development of predictive maintenance routines and for now is considered for the last milestone in the evolution of maintenance.